 I have no plans to update or change machinesthis baby needs to last me lots of more years (knock on wood)!
 It is quick, it is trustworthy, it's extremely low upkeep, it has no electronic systems I fret about breaking, it still has the needle down and thread cutter I like, it complimentary movement quilts like a dream with a much bigger throat area, it's effective when sewing through multiple layers, and it's really simple for my kids to run and stitch on now that they are more interested in sewing (this design has the speed control, so I can turn the speed dial all the method to slow and it's best for kids).

-Likewise it's frustrating there is no zig zag stitch, this is only a straight stitch machine.
-Fortunately those have been extremely minimal things and are the only things I do not like about this maker (and perhaps the strolling foot problems have been repaired given that I purchased my own 4 years earlier?).
-The Bernina 440QE: Okay so I need to initially state that my Bernina 440 is about 7 years old, so there have actually been fantastic improvements and modifications to the newer models.
+Likewise it's annoying there is no zig zag stitch, this is just a straight stitch maker.
+Luckily those have been really minimal things and are the only things I dislike about this device (and possibly the walking foot concerns have been fixed since I purchased mine 4 years ago?).
+The Bernina 440QE: Okay so I have to initially state that my Bernina 440 has to do with 7 years old, so there have actually been fantastic enhancements and changes to the newer designs.

-Also it's annoying there is no zig zag stitch, this is just a straight stitch maker.
-Fortunately those have been very minimal things and are the only things I do not like about this device (and maybe the strolling foot problems have been fixed because I bought my own 4 years earlier?).
-The Bernina 440QE: Okay so I have to first say that my Bernina 440 has to do with 7 years of ages, so there have actually been excellent improvements and changes to the newer models.
+Likewise it's bothersome there is no zig zag stitch, this is just a straight stitch maker.
+Luckily those have been very minimal things and are the only things I do not like about this maker (and maybe the walking foot problems have been fixed considering that I purchased mine 4 years earlier?).
+The Bernina 440QE: Okay so I need to first state that my Bernina 440 is about 7 years old, so there have been great improvements and modifications to the newer models.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.